Sunayana-005/College_daddy/.github/ISSUE_TEMPLATE/feature_request.md

 Add screenshots, sketches, or references if relevant.

 ### Checklist
-- [ ] I’ve checked this doesn’t already exist.
+- [ ] I've checked this doesn't already exist.
-- [ ] I’ve followed the contributing guidelines.
+- [ ] I've followed the contributing guidelines.
-- [ ] I’ve described the expected behavior clearly.
+- [ ] I've described the expected behavior clearly.